 15. Devote space in a playroom to climbing

 An indoor climbing frame like this one from Niro Sport (opens in new tab) is a great playroom idea, especially for rainy days when kids can’t get outside.
 The poles are held in place between the floor and ceiling using tension, so no need for drills, hammers or nails.
 Our advice?
 Put very soft or padded flooring beneath.

-14. Looking for colourful playroom ideas?
+16. Looking for colorful playroom ideas?
 Mix and match with paint

 Whatever colour you choose for your playroom design, make sure the finish is, at the very least, wipeable.
 Paints with a low sheen are more durable than matt emulsions, and any marks can be wiped off without damaging the paint.
 If you do choose a paint with a matt finish, use a tester pot first to check if the finish is chalky.
 If it is, it won’t wipe down well.

 Check out the best paint for kids' rooms – from low VOC to glittery finishes in our buyer's guide.
 Paint colours shown, Farrow & Ball (opens in new tab).

 17. Create a kids' playroom in a bedroom

 No room for a separate playroom?
 That doesn't mean you can't incorporate some of these playroom ideas into your child's bedroom.
 Here's how: